SCWTAC- August 1, 2019

 3.5.7 As a minimum, only four (4) regions need to be represented by a Regional Director.

 Section 4 – Probing and Voting – Other National Issues

 4.1 Voting – Other National Issues:

-4.1.1 Issues considered by the Board to require a membership vote shall be published in an initial (first) issue, inviting written comment for publication in the next (second) issue.
-Any proposed changes to the Constitution and By-Laws or to the Breed Standard requires a membership vote.
+4.1.1 Issues considered by the Board to require a membership vote shall be published in an initial (first) issue of Wags, inviting written comment for publication in the next (second) issue.
+Any proposed changes to the Constitution and By-Laws or to the Breed Standard or to the Procedures Documents requires a membership vote.

 4.1.2 Written comments will be published in the following (second) issue.